clarete/forbiddenfruit/README.md

 ![Forbidden Fruit](logo.png)

-This project aims to give you the way to find heaven in tests, but it might lead you to hell if you use it on production code.
+This project aims to help you reach heaven while writing tests, but it may lead you to hell if used on production code.

 It basically allows you to patch built-in objects, declared in C through python.
 Just like this: